AkGas/SocialDjango/README.md

 # DjangoStaff

-This a web app using django framework.
+This a web app using django framework with sqlite.

-# DjangoApp
-# DjangoApp